solita/blackhat-python/README.md

 * Try to crash the server by sending it some payload (classic is 'A' repeated n times).
 * Try to make your client automatically reconnect if the server happens to crash.

+Bonus:
+* This sort of thing benefits from actual fuzzing.
+Try to integrate Radamsa to this.

-If you are interested, the compiled binary for the chat server is available: (pwn-backend/vulnserver.out)
+If you are interested, the compiled binary for the chat server is available: (pwn-backend/serverperver) .
+It may be useful for developing the exploit locally before trying it out on the remote server.

 This is a Python workshop so it doesn't really matter if you can succesfully exploit the flaws and execute some shellcode, but the idea is to get a grasp how this might be done over a remote connection.